 Add garlic and onion first, fry until fragrant.
 Then add cabbage, carrot, and red pepper.
 Stir-fry until glossy and just tender with a bit of crunch.

 Turn heat to medium-high.
-Add drained noodles to the pan with Quorn and veg.
+Add cooked noodles to the pan with Quorn and veg.
 Pour in soy sauce, mirin, sake, and sprinkle in kombu dashi.
 Stir-fry vigorously until the noodles are coated in glossy sauce.

 Divide between bowls.
 Garnish with sliced spring onion and pickled ginger.
 Enjoy hot - slurping encouraged!